Table of Contents

 One can gain mastery over Prana by holding it on the tip of the nose.
 He can prevent all diseases by holding it in the middle of the navel.
 At the toes, the lightness of the body.
-By holding it at the middle of the eyebrows after inhaling through the left nostril, one can drink the nectar
+By holding it in the middle of the eyebrows after inhaling through the left nostril, one can drink the nectar

 Inhaling through the tongue, one can overcome thirst and tiredness.
 Also, it gives immunity to all diseases.
-By holding it in a specific part of the body like eyes or ears, one can alleviate the diseases of that part.
+By holding it in a specific part of the body like the eyes or ears, one can alleviate the diseases of that part.

 Benefits according to Yoga Tattva Upanishad

-As per Yoga Tattva Upanishad, by the practice, the Yogi achieves superhuman feats like levitation.
-However, he should not disclose to the outside world.
+As per Yoga Tattva Upanishad, by practice, the Yogi achieves superhuman feats like levitation.
+However, he should not disclose it to the outside world.
 He will not suffer from the miseries of a trivial nature.

 The amount of urine and feces will be smaller.
 His body will become light.
 Likewise, his sleeping time will be lesser.
-Moreover, he will experience the absence of sweat, bad smell in the mouth, spittle, rheum of eyes, and rheumatic afflictions of the joints.
+Moreover, he will experience the absence of sweat, a bad smell in the mouth, spittle, rheum of eyes, and rheumatic afflictions of the joints.